gis-ops/md-github-wordpress/readme.txt

 2. Install from Github via WP Pusher from gis-ops/md-github-wordpress
 3. Activate and add shortcode to your posts.

-Alternatively:
+Or directly from WordPress plugin repository.

-Install as ZIP from https://github.com/gis-ops/md-github-wordpress/archive/master.zip
+Or install as ZIP from https://github.com/gis-ops/md-github-wordpress/archive/master.zip

 == Changelog ==
+= v1.1.0 =
+* Add shortcode to display commit history

 = v1.0.0 =
 * First version